rabbitmq/rabbitmq-website/site/federated-exchanges.md

 The default exchange (with the blank name) cannot be federated as it is not a typical exchange and relies on node-local optimizations other exchange types do not use.

-Exchanges with the internal property set to <code>true</code> are declared and internally used by RabbitMQ and cannot be federated.
+Exchanges with the internal property set to `true` are declared and internally used by RabbitMQ and cannot be federated.